NOAA-GFDL/fre-workflows/.github/pull_request_template.md

 The `test_cloud_runner` pipeline is not automatically associated as a required check with the PR; it must be triggered to test changes in a full post-processing run.

 To trigger the manual pipeline:
-1. Follow the link to the `test_cloud_runner` actions tab [here](https://github.com/NOAA-GFDL/fre-workflows/actions/workflows/test_cloud_runner.yml)
+1. Follow the link to the `test_cloud_runner` actions tab [here](https://github.com/NOAA-GFDL/fre-postprocess-workflow/actions/workflows/test_cloud_runner.yml)
     - you should see "This workflow has a workflow_dispatch event trigger"

 3. Click the dropdown "Run workflow":

     a.
-If trying to merge from a branch on fre-workflows: choose branch from the first drop down, leave the next 2 inputs blank, and choose the fre-cli branch to test
+If trying to merge from a branch on fre-postprocess-workflow: choose branch from the first drop down, leave the next 2 inputs blank, and choose the fre-cli branch to test

     b.
-If trying to merge from a fre-workflows fork: can skip first branch selection, input the fork name (ex: [user]/fre-workflows), input the fork's branch name, and choose the fre-cli branch to test
+If trying to merge from a fre-postprocess-workflow fork: can skip first branch selection, input the fork name (ex: [user]/fre-postprocess-workflow), input the fork's branch name, and choose the fre-cli branch to test
 4. Click "Run workflow"

 Note: you may need to reload the page to see your running workflow.